Here are some practical tips for moving out of your apartment in Germany, from terminating your lease to forwarding your post.

 Make sure that all appliances are off and unplugged.
 This includes the gas, fridge, and freezer.

 Give this back to the landlord or the property management company.

-Your deposit will have been held in a third party account for the duration of your tenancy.
-The amount (normally 2 – 3 times your rent) will be refunded to you minus any deductions to make good any damage caused by you due to negligence, improper heating or ventilation during your stay.
-Then you’re done!
+Your deposit sits in a third-party account for the duration of your tenancy.
+The landlord refunds the amount (normally 2 – 3 times your rent), minus any deductions for damages due to negligence, improper heating, or ventilation during your stay.
+That’s it!